sethyuan/reactutils/README.md

 # reactutils

-Common stuff for any React base app.
+Common stuff for any React based app.

 ## Dev setup